 When I am using the juicer, I do not peel the turmeric or the other ingredients.
 I simply wash them well.

 Whether or not you do will depend on your juicer - please check the owner's manual for details on your particular model.

 If you’ve tried this Indian Style Carrot Juice Recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 - 5 carrots

 - 1 apple

 - ½ - 1 inch piece fresh ginger - use 1" for a bit more zing

 - 1 inch piece fresh turmeric or ½ teaspoon turmeric powder

-- ⅛ teaspoon black pepper (optional - see recipe note)
+- ⅛ teaspoons black pepper (optional - see recipe note)

 Wash carrots, apple, ginger, lemon and fresh turmeric (if using).